iAvoe/Az900-Module-1-2-Review/README.md

 #### ________ provides a fully managed environment for developing, testing, delivering, and managing cloud-based applications
 - Platform as a service (PaaS)

+#### Your organization is building a custom application.
+You need to focus on application development rather than configuration and management of servers.
+Which cloud service model should you use?
+- Platform as a service (PaaS)
+- Note: You don't know what software and tools the devs are planning to use

 #### ________ provides servers and virtual machines, storage, networks, and operating systems on a pay-as-you-go basis
 - Infrastructure as a service (IaaS)